gardener/landscaper/docs/guided-tour/hello-world/README.md

 ## Landscaper Processes the Installation

-After the deployment of the Target and the Installations the Landscaper picks up these resources and start with the installation of the Helm chart.
-Note that the Landscaper only starts working on an Installation if it has the annotation `landscaper.gardener.cloud/operation: reconcile`.
-Landscaper removes the annotation when it starts processing the Installation.
-Later, if you want to process the Installation again, just add the annotation another time.
+After applying the `target` and `installation` resources to the Landscaper resource cluster, the Landscaper starts with the installation of the Helm chart.
+Please note that the Landscaper only starts working on an installation, if the annotation `landscaper.gardener.cloud/operation: reconcile` is present.
+This annotation is automatically removed by the Landscaper as soon as it starts with processing the installation.

+If you require the Landscaper to process the installation again (in case you did some changes to the `installation` resource and thus require a reconcilliation), just add the `landscaper.gardener.cloud/operation: reconcile` annotation again.

 ## Inspect the Result

-You can now check the status of the Installation:
+You can now check the status of the installation:

 ```shell
 kubectl get inst -n example hello-world
 ```

-The most important field in the status section is the `phase` which should have finally the value `Succeeded` if the Helm chart was successfully deployed.
+The most important field in the status section is the `phase`, which should have show the value `Succeeded` as soon as the Helm chart has been successfully deployed.

 ```yaml
 status: